 - Place the bacon in a pan over medium heat.
 Cook for 4-5 minutes or until crisp.

 - Remove the bacon from the pan and reserve for later use.
 Drain most of the fat from the pan, leaving about 2 teaspoons left in the pan.

 - Add the onion to the pan.
 Cook for 3-4 minutes or until softened.
 Add the garlic and cook for 30 seconds.

 - Add the butternut squash puree and heavy cream to the pan.
 Season the sauce with salt and pepper to taste.

 - Cook for 3-4 minutes, stirring occasionally, until sauce is heated through and is starting to thicken.
 Stir in the parmesan cheese and cook for 1 more minute.

 - Drain the pasta, reserving 1/4 cup of the cooking liquid, and return it to its cooking pot.

-- Place the pot over medium heat and add the butternut squash puree, heavy cream, parmesan cheese.
-Stir to coat the pasta evenly; season to taste with salt and pepper.
+- Place the pot over medium heat and add the butternut squash sauce.
+Toss to combine.

 - If you prefer a thinner sauce, add the cooking liquid, one tablespoon at a time, until desired consistency is reached.